 Career Path and Progression

-With experience, you could become a nursing sister, ward manager or team leader.
+With experience, you specialise in a particular field such as intensive care or operating theatre work or you could become a nursing sister, ward manager or team leader.

 You could train as a midwife, neonatal nurse, health visitor, district or practice nurse.
 You could move into management, as a matron or director of nursing.